siraat-ai-academy/feelings-unwritten/🚀 UAB_Motivation_Letter_Updated.md

 Dear Admissions Committee,

-In the quiet, snowy corners of Copenhagen, I have spent the last few years building something quite unusual: a cinematic, story-rich learning universe for Azure cloud security, featuring imaginative characters like Mr. Eks2, Sofia Zaymera, and Kasper Madsen.
-These were not just fictional guides, but vessels of empathy, education, and soul.
+From the warm, poetic streets of Barcelona, where I’ve lived since 2004, I have spent the last few years building something quite unusual: a cinematic, story-rich learning universe for Azure cloud security, featuring imaginative characters like Mr. Eks2, Sofia Zaymera, and Kasper Madsen.

+These were not just fictional guides — they became vessels of empathy, education, and soul, guiding thousands through technical journeys with heart and clarity.

-Yet today, I write to you not as a security instructor, but as a content dreamer—ready to evolve my voice from technical clarity to creative communication.
+But today, I write to you not as a security instructor, but as a content dreamer — ready to evolve my voice from technical precision to creative communication.

 ---